Ishan070901/healthcare-financial-efficiency/README.md

-# Medical Cost Data Analysis-EDA
+# Healthcare Financial Efficiency-EDA
-Today we will explore a data set dedicated to the cost of treatment of different patients.
+Here we will explore a data set dedicated to the cost of treatment of different patients.
 The cost of treatment depends on many factors: diagnosis, type of clinic, city of residence, age and so on.
 We have no data on the diagnosis of patients.
 But we have other information that can help us to make a conclusion about the health of patients and practice regression analysis.
 In any case, I wish you to be healthy!
 Let's look at our data.

 # Steps
 * Encode categorical features like gender, smoker, etc.